RzWilliam/fifa_random_squad/README.md

 ## 🎮 How to Use

 1. **Generate Team**: Click the "Générer une équipe" button to create a random squad
-2. **Select Formation**: Choose from various FIFA formations using the formation selector
+2. **Select Formation**: Choose from various FC formations using the formation selector
 3. **Customize Settings**: Use the settings modal to adjust maximum player numbers
 4. **View Stats**: Check team statistics and formation details in the stats panel
 5. **Visual Field**: See your team positioned on an authentic football field